YoungMame/TokenizArt/README.md

 I chose OpenZeppelin for its standardized and tested implementations of ERC standards which helps to have secure and normalized contracts.
 - Ethers.js: A js library for interacting with the Ethereum blockchain and its ecosystem on web browsers.
 I chose Ethers.js for its ease of use and its compatibility with Metamask wallet.
+- IPFS: A decentralized storage network to store and share data in a distributed file system.
+I used IPFS to store the NFT metadata and image by the Pinata service.

 ## Implementation